Anatomy & Background

 - The use of an assisting device, such as a cane or walker, may reduce stress on the hip while reducing a limp or gait deviation.

-- Injection of steroids may be indicated to reduce inflammation of the involved joint.
+- Injection of steroids to reduce inflammation of the involved joint.

-- In severe recurrent conditions, surgery may be needed.
-In cases of severe arthritis or joint degeneration, a hip joint resurfacing or total hip replacement procedure may be recommended.
+- In severe recurrent conditions, you may need surgery.
+We recommend a hip joint resurfacing or total hip replacement procedure in severe arthritis or joint degeneration cases.

 How to Manage Your Hip Arthritis Pain?

 - Rest: avoid the activities that produce pain.
-Avoid jumping, running, going up and downstairs, kneeling, squatting and walking for extended periods of time.
+Avoid jumping, running, going up and downstairs, kneeling, squatting, and walking for extended periods.

-- Ice or moist heat: apply ice to the joint or area experiencing pain or inflammation.
+- Ice or moist heat: apply ice to the joint or painful and inflamed area.
 It is one of the fastest ways to reduce swelling, pain, and inflammation.
 Individuals with Rheumatoid arthritis may not tolerate ice well.
 The application of moist heat (like a warm or hot washcloth) may be helpful with stiff joints.
-The application of ice or heat should be done at intervals for about twenty minutes at a time.
+You should apply ice or heat at intervals for about twenty minutes at a time.
 Do not apply directly to the skin.

 - Compression: when using ice, apply light compression.
-This is especially helpful if swelling is present.
+Application of compression is beneficial if swelling is present.

 - Elevation: elevate the area to help reduce swelling.

 - Movement: keep your joints moving whenever possible.
-When pain occurs, patients tend not to move, but this will only result in further loss of motion and lead to increased pain and loss of function.
+When pain occurs, patients tend not to move, which will only result in further loss of motion and lead to increased pain and loss of function.

-Outcomes and prognosis for individuals with hip arthritis will depend on the severity of the joint degeneration, motion loss, weakness and age of the individual.
+Outcomes and prognosis for individuals with hip arthritis will depend on the severity of the joint degeneration, motion loss, weakness, and age.
 Since this condition is irreversible, it should be well managed, especially in severe cases.
-Arthritis therapy focuses on reducing joint inflammation, relieving hip pain, and preventing further damage from the inflammatory processes.
+Arthritis therapy focuses on reducing joint inflammation, relieving hip pain, and preventing further inflammatory processes.

-Patients with mild degeneration respond well to conservative treatment, which includes medication for pain and inflammation, and a program of exercises for stretching and strengthening of the knee joint and surrounding muscles.
+Patients with mild degeneration respond well to conservative treatment, including medication for pain and inflammation and a program of exercises for stretching and strengthening the knee joint and surrounding muscles.
 Most patients show improvement in pain and function in 4-6 weeks.

-Patients with moderate degenerative changes usually experience greater loss of motion, pain, weakness and loss of function.
-In some cases a joint resurfacing of the hip may be indicated.
-Recovery may take from 8-12 weeks following surgery with emphasis on reduction of swelling and restoration of range of motion, strength and function.
+Patients with moderate degenerative changes usually experience greater loss of motion, pain, weakness, and loss of function.
+In some cases, we may indicate a joint resurfacing of the hip.
+Recovery may take from 8-12 weeks following surgery, emphasizing the reduction of swelling and restoration of range of motion, strength, and function.

-Patients with severe joint degeneration have significant pain, stiffness, loss of motion and function.
-The cartilage on the joint surfaces has been eroded and X-rays may reveal a loss of joint space and “bone-on-bone” contact.
-Joint replacement is normally the only treatment option available at this point.
-Following a joint replacement, the artificial hip will be different from the natural joint and there will be some limitations of motion and function.
+Patients with severe joint degeneration have significant pain, stiffness, loss of motion, and function.
+Cartilage erosion on the joint surfaces may occur, and X-rays may reveal a loss of joint space and “bone-on-bone” contact.
+Joint replacement is usually the only treatment option available at this point.
+Following a joint replacement, the artificial hip will be different from the natural joint, and there will be some limitations of motion and function.
 However, a patient’s quality of life is usually significantly improved following a total joint replacement.
 Recovery following hip replacement can take 3-4 months of intensive physical therapy and rehabilitation.
 Improvements and functional gains can continue to develop for up to a year following the procedure.

-Our top rated pain management doctors and best injury specialist in NJ provide pain relief and rehabilitation care.
-Our doctors are affiliated with the top rated hospitals in New Jersey including RWJ Barnabas and Morristown Medical Center
+Our top-rated pain management doctors and best injury specialist in NJ provide pain relief and rehabilitation care.
+Our doctors cooperate with the top-rated hospitals in New Jersey, including RWJ Barnabas and Morristown Medical Center.